vaibhavtiwari12/Avalon-Bowling-Arena/README.md

 This is implemented with react-native and expo.

-NOTE : since I am running the application to have the connection tunneled out using the ngrok I was not able to generate the .apk fiel for the app to run directly.
+NOTE : since I am running the application to have the connection tunneled out using the ngrok I was not able to generate the .apk file for the app to run directly.
 Alternatively I can share the code and expo has a good client app (expo) which can run this app by just scanning the QR code.

 ### **steps to install the Mobile Application**